TROPICAL STORM USMAN in the Philippines

 Severe drought in Somaliland has affected an estimated 766,000 people since November 2016, leading to the degrading of grazing land and displacement of families, forcing them to move large distances to seek fresh food for their animals.

-As the drought continues, we are working closely with our partner ActionAid to ensure that families have safe shelter throughout Somaliland.
+As the drought continues, we are working closely with our partner ActionAid to ensure that families feel safe throughout Somaliland.

 LAKE CHAD BASIN CRISIS

 Since 2009, Boko Haram has been waging an insurgency in Northern Nigeria.
 The violence has since spread to the neighbouring regions of Niger, Chad and Cameroon.